Relintai/pandemonium_engine_docs/03_usage/14_rendering/01_viewports.md

 ![](img/input.png)

-For more information on how Pandemonium handles input, please read the `Input Event Tutorial( doc_inputevent )`.

 ## Listener

-Pandemonium supports 3D sound (in both 2D and 3D nodes); more on this can be found in the `Audio Streams Tutorial( doc_audio_streams )`.
-For this type of sound to be audible, the `Viewport` needs to be enabled as a listener (for 2D or 3D).
+Pandemonium supports 3D sound (in both 2D and 3D nodes);

+For this type of sound to be
+audible, the `Viewport` needs to be enabled as a listener (for 2D or 3D).
 If you are using a custom `Viewport`, don't forget to enable this!

 ## Cameras (2D & 3D)

-When using a `Camera` /
-`Camera2D`, cameras will always display on the closest parent `Viewport` (going towards the root).
+When using a `Camera` / `Camera2D`, cameras will always display on the closest parent `Viewport` (going towards the root).
 For example, in the following hierarchy: